 Wyo.
 Stat.
 39-1-303(a)

-provided by the Wyoming Administrative Procedure Act, necessary to the enforcement of the
+hereof as provided by the Wyoming Administrative Procedure Act, necessary to the

-persuasion. [see, Rules, Wyoming State Board of Equalization, Chapter
+of persuasion. [see, Rules, Wyoming State Board of Equalization, Chapter

 2, 19].
-Is the Outside Substance Gas Taxable When It Is Produced From the Injected Formation?
+Is the Outside Substance Gas Taxable When It Is Produced From the

 "Natural gas" means all gases, both hydrocarbon and nonhydrocarbon, that occur naturally beneath the earth's crust and are produced from an oil or gas well.
 For the purposes of taxation, the term natural gas includes products separated for sale or distribution during processing of the natural gas stream including, but limited to plant condensate, natural gas liquids and sulfur.

-the County or at the time the Notice of Appeal was filed to this SBOE, July 19, 1996.
+sent to the County or at the time the Notice of Appeal was filed to this SBOE,

-gas from the definition of "natural gas."
-At the time of original production,
+substance gas from the definition of "natural gas."
+At the time of original

 production, the outside substance gas was a hydrocarbon gas that occurred

-Court when it defined "natural gas" for purposes of the revenue and taxation
+Supreme Court when it defined "natural gas" for purposes of the revenue and

 The great weight of authority compels us to the conclusion that the legislature used the word natural gas in it technical sense, and that the most sensible and appropriate resolution of this question is that the legislature intended natural gas to include all gases that occur naturally in gas produced from drilled wells.